MvPorcalla/Reincarnation_Diary/README.md

 ---

 If you need help:
-- Adding **inline comments and function headers** to your JavaScript files
+- Adding **inline comments and function headers** for better code readability
-- Making a **per-file detailed markdown documentation**
+- Creating **per-file detailed documentation** in Markdown
-- Improving your project folder structure
+- Optimizing or improving the **project folder structure** for scalability and maintainability

 👉 Just let me know and I can help you build that step by step too! 😊